kimsk/chia-tic-tac-toe/README.md

     style t0 fill:#FFC0CB,stroke:#FF69B4,stroke-width:2px
     l==>|CREATE_COIN|t0((Tic-Tac-Toe 0))
 ```
 - When Alice's coin is spent, the launcher coin is created and spent in the same transaction.
 The launcher coin also creates the game coin and generates the coin announcement.
-Alice's coin then assert the launcher coin announcement.
+Alice's coin then asserts the launcher coin announcement.
 ```clojure
 (list ASSERT_COIN_ANNOUNCEMENT launcher_coin_announcement)
 ```